Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Results

 To understand the primary channels driving this increase in spending, Figure \ref{fig:decomp_sub} decomposes the coupon-induced out-of-pocket expenditure effect.
 Panel A shows that while the effect of obtaining coupons on order frequency is statistically significant, its magnitude is near zero, indicating minimal extensive margin effects.
 Moreover, we observe a significant increase in out-of-pocket expenditure per order alongside an increase in dishes per order, suggesting that discount thresholds motivate some consumers to bundle additional items to qualify for the discounts.
 This response to minimum spending thresholds is further evidenced by clear ``bunching'' behavior in the distribution of order amounts.
 Figure \ref{fig:bunch} presents histograms of order frequencies by amount, contrasting distributions across different day types.
 Redemption days---defined at the individual-day level as days during the treatment period when consumers placed at least one order using a coupon---show substantial clustering of orders just above the ¥50 and ¥100 discount thresholds.
 No such clustering appears on non-redemption days.

-Panel B of Figure \ref{fig:decomp_sub} addresses the potential substitution patterns discussed in Section \ref{sec:model-did}.
+Panel B of Figure \ref{fig:decomp_sub} examines the potential substitution patterns discussed in Section \ref{sec:model-did}.
 We find minimal evidence of inter-temporal substitution, consistent with the perishable nature of delivered meals that limits consumers' ability to shift consumption across time periods.
-This result also confirms the visual pattern observed in Figure \ref{fig:did_ptt}, where treatment effects disappear immediately after the treatment period ends.
-The short-lived impact suggests that digital coupons generated immediate but temporary consumption responses.
+This result also aligns with the visual pattern in Figure \ref{fig:did_ptt}, where the treatment-control gap converges once the treatment period ends, indicating that digital coupons generate immediate but temporary consumption responses.

-Similarly, we find no evidence of inter-category substitution when we replace the outcome variable with out-of-pocket expenditure on grocery orders, indicating that coupon-induced restaurant purchases do not substitute away from other food-related expenditures.
-Finally, when we use the number of utensil sets requested per order as the outcome variable, we observe an economically negligible change, suggesting no intra-household sharing to meet the threshold.
-Altogether, these results imply that the overall rise in spending represents additional consumption rather than redistribution across time, categories, or household members.
+We also detect no evidence of inter-category substitution within the platform.
+Replacing the outcome variable with out-of-pocket expenditure on grocery orders yields an estimated effect that is essentially zero, indicating that the increase in restaurant expenditure does not come at the expense of other food-related purchases on Ele.me.
+Panel B further shows that the number of tableware sets requested per order is statistically significant but economically negligible in magnitude, pointing to no meaningful intra-household or workplace sharing to meet the spending thresholds.